Real Steel Ending, Explained

 The Ending

-As Atom wins fights, he starts to turn into a local legend and soon enough, finds his way to the League matches.
+As Atom wins fights, he starts to turn into a local legend and soon finds his way to the League matches.
 His first fight is against Twin Cities, and Charlie believes that they might not make it out of this one.
 A surprise arrives for the Kenton duo when they are invited to the Zeus suite, where Ferra Lemkova offers to buy Atom for a substantial sum of money.
 Charlie jumps at the offer, believing it would solve all of his monetary problems, but Max says that Atom is not for sale.
 With little to no hope of winning, they start to turn heads when Atom makes it out of the first round and then beats Twin Cities.
-In the spur of the moment, Max challenges Zeus to a fight.
+At the spur of the moment, Max challenges Zeus to fight.
 Things heat up for Charlie when Ricky catches up with him.
-He beats him and takes away all the money he had won.
+He beats him and takes away all the money he has won.
 This leads Charlie to reflect on his lifestyle and how it affects Max.
-He decides to drop him back at Marvin and Debra’s.
+He decides to drop him off at Marvin and Debra’s.
 Later, however, he starts to miss him and when Zeus accepts the challenges, he goes back to Max, apologizes to him for all that he had done, and asks for a chance to make amends.

 The fight with Zeus looks like a suicidal quest for Atom, but the robot proves his mettle once again and survives one round after another.
 He is beaten to a pulp several times but perseveres, and in the process, wins over the audience.
 By the final round, some of his functions are damaged and he doesn’t respond to Charlie’s voice commands.
 Max advises him to fight using shadow mode.
 In the final round, Charlie and Atom fight as one and they succeed in smashing Zeus, though not completely defeating him.
 In all of the rounds, neither Zeus nor Atom had been properly defeated, with both getting saved by the bell and surviving for the next round.
 This technicality leaves the decision of winning the challenge on the overall judge’s scores.
 In what turns out to be a close call, Zeus wins the challenge, but it becomes clear that Atom has emerged as the true hero of the fight.